 Here's a great Brazilian ad for Tesa adhesive tape.
 George Bush gets attention and this ad uses the product visually, to silence him.
 Written on the tape are the words: "The world needs a tape like this."

-Under the photo is his quote: "Are you going to ask that question with shades on?
+"Are you going to ask that question with shades on?
 For the viewers there's no sun". — George W. Bush, addressing a blind reporter during a press conference.

 An extensive collection of ads that slipstream Bush, is at the Creative Bits blog.